Are Tactical Boots Good for Hiking? (Pros, Cons, and Tips)

 traction of tactical boots

-The outsole of a combat boot is made to have a reliable grip in sand, rain, snow, and gravel.
+The primary purpose of a combat boot’s outsole is to provide a dependable grip on surfaces such as sand, rain, snow, and gravel.

 3. Support